 - chia seeds and flax seeds

 Exercise has been studied for years as a way to help people with MS deal with the daily struggles of cog fog.
-In fact, a 2011 study found that physical activity was significantly correlated with cognitive speed in people with MS.
+In fact, a found that physical activity was significantly correlated with cognitive speed in people with MS.

 But it’s not just the favorable impact that exercise has on the brain that’s important.
 Engaging in physical activity is also good for the body and your mental health.

-A 2013 study found that people with MS who participated in regular aerobic exercise experienced an increase in mood.
+A found that people with MS who participated in regular aerobic exercise experienced an increase in mood.
 When you feel good, you have a heightened ability to process information.
 Any type of exercise is beneficial, but researchers seem to look specifically at aerobic exercise and the role it plays in MS and cognitive function.

 Intellectual enrichment includes those things you do to keep your brain challenged.